HEU-BATMACHINE/fom-public-resources/docs/index.rst

    Class Index <skz-ontology>

-SKZ Ontology
+FOM Ontology
 ================================

-Welcome to the **SKZ Ontology**, a semantic resource with essential terms and relationships to describe SKZ resources.
+Welcome to the **FOM Ontology**, a semantic resource with essential terms and relationships to describe FOM resources.